 It is false that the way to replace a bad meme is with a better one.
 The Indigenous Leaver meme is a far better meme than civilization’s Taker meme that requires destroying Earth to live.

 The Control Systems also enables large populations of strangers to live together.
 The very ideas that are the cornerstone of civilization, such as competition, greed, and violence, must be kept under control in large populations.
 Force is not required to when we live in small interdependent tribal communities.

-Indigenous societies avoided two things to live in harmony with the Earth and each other for perpetuity:
+Indigenous societies avoided three things to live in harmony with Earth for perpetuity:

 - Avoid Binding Decisions: No one had the power to tell another what to do.
 Even chiefs were advisors.